-• TCP/IP service procedures now require the TCP/IP for z/VM installation and service user ID (5VMTCP30, by default) to have file pool administration authority for the VMSYS file pool.
+TCP/IP service procedures now require the TCP/IP for z/VM installation and service user ID (5VMTCP30, by default, for TCP/IP Level 530) to have file pool administration authority for the VMSYS file pool.
 Such authorization is necessary to accommodate service update processing for LDAP server components that reside in the z/VM Byte File System (BFS).